Luke-Yost/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
-unordered list items <ul> ordered lists <ol> and then the list item <li> that go inside the other 2 types of lists.
+unordered list items <ul> ordered lists <ol> and definition lists <dl>

 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+flex properties relate to the ability to of elements to get bigger or smaller is specified ways as the size of the viewing window changes.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+From outside in, there is margin -> border -> padding -> the actual content box.
+All of them can be individually controlled and add together to create the total size of box model of a specific element.
 ```